Coastal road massacre: Standoff at the Glilot Junction

 The bus was finally stopped by a large police roadblock set up at the Glilot Junction near Herzliya, which included nails planted on the road to puncture the bus' tires.
 Due to the speed at which the attack was transpiring, Israeli counter-terrorism squads had been unable to mobilize quickly enough, and the roadblock was manned by ordinary patrolmen and traffic policemen, who were lightly armed in comparison to the militants and untrained in dealing with hostage situations.
 A firefight erupted, and police broke the bus' windows and yelled at passengers to jump.

 Escaping passengers were shot at by one of the militants.
 According to the Israeli police, Assaf Hefetz, then head of the Israeli Police counter-terrorism unit, arrived at the scene before his unit, and stormed the bus, killing two militants.
 Hefetz sustained a shoulder injury during the battle, and was later awarded the Israeli Police Medal of Courage.

 The battle reached its climax when the bus exploded and burst into flames.
 Some of the militants and hostages escaped but most died in the fire.
 The explosion may have been set off by a burning fuel tank, or by grenades.
 The Palestinians claimed that the Israelis destroyed the bus with fire from helicopter gunships.
 Israeli journalist Ronen Bergman, in his book Rise and Kill First, which was based on interviews with Israeli intelligence veterans, claimed that the explosion was due to a grenade blast that came as a result of a scuffle between militants and hostage Avraham Shamir.
 According to Bergman, during the firefight, Shamir saw one of the militants resting the hand holding his pistol on his daughter's head, after which he charged at him, seized the gun, and shot a militant standing at the front of the bus, then fired three shots at another militant.
 Another hostage warned Shamir of a militant aiming his gun at him from behind, after which Shamir turned and they both fired, wounding each other.
 Shamir then saw the militant from whom he had seized the gun lying injured on the floor holding a grenade with the safety pin pulled out.
 After he dropped it on the floor, Shamir tried to use the militant's body to blunt the effects of the blast.
-The grenade's explosion killed the militant and five hostages, seriously injured Shamir's eyes, and set the bus on fire.
+The grenade's explosion killed the militant and five hostages, seriously wounded Shamir, and set the bus on fire.

 A total of 38 civilians were killed in the attack, including 13 children, while 71 others were wounded.
 Of the 11 perpetrators, 9 were killed.